 - Applicants will have 72 hours to consider, discuss and decide

 Our pupillages will be advertised on the Pupillage Gateway, and full details of our application process will be available on our website.

 If you wish to apply for pupillage, or have any specific questions, please email firstname.lastname@example.org.

 Should you apply?

-You should not apply to us unless you have a real interest in pursuing a career based around our prime areas of expertise.
-Our areas of work are diverse and our practice is national and international.
+You should not apply to us unless you have a real interest in pursuing a career based around our prime areas of expertise, which are described in detail within this website.
+Our areas of work are diverse, and our practice is national and international.